 IART 778: Performance Studies (Arts and Citizenship, Performance and the City, Publics, Sound, Space/Time/Performance)

-Peterson, Marina, and Gary McDonogh, eds.
-Forthcoming.
-Global Downtowns.
+2012 Global Downtowns.
+Co-edited with Gary W. McDonogh.
 Philadelphia: University of Pennsylvania Press.

 Articles & Chapters

-Peterson, Marina.
-2010.
-Garden, City, World: Los Angeles’ Late Twentieth Century Multicultural Arts Festivals.
+2010 Garden, City, World: Los Angeles’ Late Twentieth Century Multicultural Arts Festivals.
 In The Politics of Cultural Programming in Public Spaces.
 Robert Gehl and Victoria Watts, eds.
+Pp. 47-61.
 Cambridge: Cambridge Scholars Publishing.